 These other background reports are for finding someone online and looking into their public records such as liens, property, and legal status.
 Sometimes people use them to check out a new neighbor, or when dating or researching a potential business partner.

 Juvenile records are automatically deleted when a person turns 18.
-Therefore, criminal background checks will not show any juvenile or expunged records unless the person was convicted of another crime as an adult.
+Therefore, a Wyoming criminal background check will not show any juvenile or expunged records unless the person was convicted of another crime as an adult.
 The state’s complete Criminal History Records Act has a lot of statues in it and may be reviewed here for more information.

 The state has no laws requiring gun dealers to contact them for a state-level background report before selling guns to buyers.
 However, gun dealers are still bound by federal law and the Brady Act and must contact the FBI to use NICS for a complete background information before selling firearms to anyone.
 If the resident has a gun permit or license, then they do not have to undergo a background check.
 Private sales are also not subject to background checks.
 Wyoming only performed 53,484 background checks during 2018 for the sales of guns.